ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/faq.md

 yt merge --src table --dst table --spec "{combine_chunks=true}"
 ```

 There is also a way of monitoring chunk usage without running a separate operation.
-For more information, see Merging chunks automatically on operation exit todo.
+For more information, see [Merging chunks automatically on operation exit](../../../user-guide/data-processing/operations/automerge.md).

 In certain cases, files may use large numbers of chunks (for instance, when you are always appending small fragments to existing files).
 At present, there are no ready-made recipes (similar to a merge operation) for combining file chunks.
 The simplest advice that we can give is to run the following combination: `yt read-file //path/to/file | yt write-file //path/to/file`.
 This will make the entire data stream go through the client, of course.